jahid-git/genrivia/README.md

 2. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-# Deep Storm ML Backend
+# Genrivia Backend

-Deep Storm ML Backend is a Python Flask application integrated with Agno for AI capabilities, AWS S3 for storage, and PostgreSQL for database management.
-This backend service supports the Deep Storm ML frontend application.
+Genrivia Backend is a Python Flask application integrated with Agno for AI capabilities, AWS S3 for storage, and PostgreSQL for database management.
+This backend service supports the Genrivia frontend application.

 ## Features